arangodb/docs/3.6/administration-starter-removal.md

 It is possible to run this procedure while the machine is still running or when it has already been removed.

-It is not possible to remove machines that have an agent on it!
+It is not possible to remove machines that have an Agent on it!
 The _Agency_ needs to remain functional for the cluster to operate.
-Use the [recovery procedure](administration-starter-recovery.html) if you have a failed machine with an agent on it.
+Use the [recovery procedure](administration-starter-recovery.html) if you have a failed machine with an Agent on it.

 Note that it is highly recommended to remove a machine while it is still running.